mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }

 export default injectStripe(CheckoutForm);
 {% endhighlight %}

-Now we have our completed checkout form.
-At the top we're importing the `CardElement` component from `react-stripe-elements`, this includes inputs for all of the major card fields: the card number, the expiration date, and the CVC.
-There other Stripe Element components if you want to display those inputs separately.
+This is our completed checkout form.
+At the top we're importing the `CardElement` component from `react-stripe-elements`, this includes inputs for all of the required card fields: the card number, the expiration date, and the CVC.
+There other Stripe Element components available should you want to display these as separate inputs.
 The `CardElement` also handles client side validation of the input fields for us.
-To enable this, we're wrapping the `CheckoutForm` in the injectStripe function.
-This returns a new component with an injected stripe prop, which contains a Stripe object.
+To enable this, we're wrapping the `CheckoutForm` in the `injectStripe` function.
+This returns a new component with the Stripe object injected.

 On line 6 we're initializing a `status` state with the `useState` hook.
 This will indicate the status of the checkout form.
 The different states our checkout form can be in are `'default'`, `'submitting'`, `'error'` and `'complete'`.
 Upon submission of the checkout form, the `submit` function will tokenize the card information and send it to the server.
-Inside this function, we're firstly setting the `status` to `'submitting'`.
-And as a result the submit button will be disabled and display the text `submitting`.
+Let's dive deeper into how we're accomplishing this.
+We first set the `status` to `'submitting'` and as a result the submit button will be disabled and display the text `submitting`.

 Then we're invoking the `createToken` function available on the `stripe` prop.
-The `stripe` prop is made available here due to the fact that on line 47, we've wrapped the component in the `injectStripe()` function.
+The `stripe` prop is made available here due to the fact that on line 56, we've wrapped the component in the `injectStripe()` function.
 Note that we're passing in a hard coded string of `'Name'` as the value for the name key.
-This is because we're not asking for the name on the card as it's not a requirement.
-But if your shop was asking for the name, this is where you would use that value.
+This is because in this app, we're not asking for the name on the card since it's not a requirement.
+But if your shop was requesting the name, this is where you would use that value.

-We're sending that token along with the charge amount (in cents) to the server via our api endpoint.
+We're sending the token along with the charge amount, which we're converting to cents by multiplying by 100, to the server via our api endpoint.
 This is the endpoint generated for us based on our Netlify configuration.
 If the request is successful we set the `status` state to `'complete'`, which will cause the successful payment UI to display.
 Otherwise we set the `status` state to `'error'`, which will display an error message.

 We now need to add some styles for the checkout form.
 Create a new CSS file in `src/components/CheckoutForm/CheckoutForm` named `CheckoutForm.css`.
 And add the following CSS: